March 2023 Featured Haiku

 Haiku Submission Guidelines

 Haiku poetry originated in Japan and was perfected by the great haiku masters: Matsuo Basho, Yosa Buson, Masaoka Shiki, Kobayashi Issa and Chiyojo.
-Today haiku is an art form that is practiced internationally, and in the spirit of promoting global peace and contemplative artistic expression, Zen Peacemaker’s International showcases three haiku a month on this page.
+Today haiku is an art form that is practiced internationally, and in the spirit of promoting global peace and contemplative artistic expression, Zen Peacemaker’s showcases three haiku a month on this page.

 • Haiku sent must be based on the monthly theme.
 By submitting, you acknowledge all work is original, unpublished, and not under consideration elsewhere (i.e., no simultaneous submissions please).
 We consider poems on the internet (e.g., Facebook, Twitter, Instagram, blogs) to be previously published.